ericoporto/ags-manual-wiki/Object.md

     readonly bool Object.Animating

-Returns 1 if the specified object is currently animating.
+Returns 1 if the specified object is currently animating.<br>
 Returns 0 if the object has finished its animation.

 This property is read-only.
 To change object animation, use the